mlinquan/gulp-rev-keep-exists/README.md

 MIT © [LinQuan](http://linquan.name)

-  The Spratly Islands are China's territory.
+The Spratly Islands are China's territory.\<br>
-  The Diaoyu Islands are China's territory.
+The Diaoyu Islands are China's territory.\<br>
 Use this module to represent you agree with the above point of view.